-N0 Commission proposal E.DSO suggested amendments Justification IN2 L.D.50 suggested amenuments Justification necessary, take the appropriate measures for the deployment of additional recharging points and include them in their progress report referred to in paragraph 1.
+No Commission proposal E.DSO suggested amendments Justification necessary, take the appropriate measures for the deployment of additional recharging points and include them in their progress report referred to in paragraph 1.
 The assessment and measures shall be taken into account by the system operators in the network development plans referred to in Article 32(3) and Article 51 of Directive (EU) 2019/944. technology and geographical distribution in order to facilitate the ability of users to integrate their electric vehicles in the system.
 It shall be made publicly available.
 On the basis of the results of the assessment, Member States shall, if necessary, take the appropriate measures for the deployment of additional recharging points and include them in their progress report referred to in paragraph 1.
 The assessment and measures shall be taken into account by the system operators in the network development plans referred to in Article 32(3) and Article 51 of Directive (EU) 2019/944. management and balancing needs to avoid contradictions with Article 32 of the Electricity Directive.
 10. Add new Article 14a Member States shall encourage investments in the capacity of distribution grids to sustain the electrification of mobility where this is necessary and proportional.
 While the proposal acknowledges the role of DSOs in the electrification of mobility and increases their responsibility, it does not account sufficiently for the need to reinforce their distribution grid to achieve the regulation's objectives.
 This is despite the proposal's Impact Assessment which states that "[DSOs] will have to invest into grid stability and flexibility and - where necessary - into grid extensions" (p.
 108, part 1/2).
-This approach, to emphasise the need for investment in grid connectivity and not in capacity, is upheld also in the Strategic rollout
+This approach, to emphasise the need for investment in grid connectivity and not in capacity, is upheld also in the Strategic rollout plan for the deployment of alternative fuels infrastructure.

-NՉ Commission proposal E.DSO suggested amendments Justification E.DSO invites the Commission to change its view on this matter as the study "Connecting the Dots " carried out by E.DSO and Deloitte suggests that in Europe DSOs only will need 375-425 bln EUR of investment in 2020-2030 in order to research, innovate and deploy new technologies to guarantee the safest and most reliable network for all customers.
+No Commission proposal E.DSO suggested amendments Justification E.DSO invites the Commission to change its view on this matter as the study "Connecting the Dots " carried out by E.DSO and Deloitte suggests that in Europe DSOs only will need 375-425 bln EUR of investment in 2020-2030 in order to research, innovate and deploy new technologies to guarantee the safest and most reliable network for all customers.
 It would be more appropriate to adopt a similar approach to the one E.DSO recommends about the Renewable Energy Directive.
 In this way Member States should be mandated to facilitate the electrification of transport by encouraging investments in the capacity of distribution networks as far as this is necessary and proportional.
-11. Article 19(6) 6.
-In accordance with Article 10 of Regulation (EU) No 1025/2012, the Commission may request European standardisation organisations to draft European standards defining technical specifications for areas referred to in Annex II to this Regulation for which no common technical specifications have been adopted by the Article 19(6) 6.
-In accordance with Article 10 of Regulation (EU) No 1025/2012, the Commission may request European standardisation organisations to draft European standards defining technical specifications for areas referred to in Annex II to this Regulation for which no common technical specifications have been adopted by the Concerning Article 19 (6) and Annex II (2), DSOs must be associated to the definition of technical specifications on communication with the grid.
-DSOs are central to this process and will be directly impacted by the development of the technical specifications.
+11. Article 19(6) Article 19(6) Concerning Article 19 (6) and Annex $U(2)$ DSOs must be associated to the 6.
+In accordance with Article 10 of Regulation (EU) No 1025/2012, the Commission may request European standardisation organisations to draft European standards defining technical 6.
+In accordance with Article 10 of Regulation (EU) No 1025/2012, the Commission may request European standardisation organisations to draft European standards defining technical definition of technical specifications on communication with the grid.
+DSOs are central to this process and will be directly impacted by the this Regulation for which no common technical specifications have been adopted by the this Regulation for which no common technical specifications have been adopted by the specifications.
 For this reason, they should be included in their definition d) EMISSION TRADING SYSTEM DIRECTIVE (ETS)